 Other culinary uses depend on whether you like the flavor of the flowers.
 In addition to adding flowers to salads, try using them in herbal butters and cheese spreads, or use the dried flowers to make tea.

 More on Medicinal Uses of Calendula

-Calendula is a commonly used as a topical gel or cream for skin rashes, diaper rash, skin sores, muscle soreness, acne, and a number of other conditions.
+Calendula is a commonly used as a topical gel or ointment for skin rashes, diaper rash, skin sores, muscle soreness, acne, and a number of other conditions.